GeneSyte™ NIPT prenatal genetic screening

 Those early weeks and months of pregnancy can be exciting, but they can also be a time of apprehension and concern depending your journey to get to this point.
 There are a few milestone tests you’re probably going to be offered to check on the health of your baby and NIPS, NIPT or non-invasive prenatal screening is one of them.
 You might have heard it called a another name but, just so you know, that’s just one brand for NIPS and frankly, Genea’s GeneSyte™ is better.
 And let’s be honest, you really want the best with this test not just the one most people have heard of.
 It’s a bit like the fact we Google things now, not search them.

 Anyhoo, enough of all that, here’s why you should go with GeneSyte™.
-Genea’s GeneSyte™ prenatal genetic testing is a blood test that a pregnant woman can have in the first trimester of pregnancy (as early as 10 weeks), to look for chromosome errors that her baby may have.
-The most commonly known chromosome error is Down syndrome (Trisomy 21).
-Now, here’s why it’s important to talk with your doctor about GeneSyte™ :
+Genea’s GeneSyte™ prenatal genetic screening is a blood test that a pregnant woman can have in the first trimester of pregnancy (as early as 10 weeks), to look for chromosome changes that her baby may have.

 The reassurance of knowing with GeneSyte™

 Our exclusive Australian screening test provides definitive answers on a wider range of chromosomal abnormalities during pregnancy.

 Clear and concise results, not just a risk score

 Results within 5 working days (ACT 4-6 working days